agavrel/42_CheatSheet/README.md

 ---
 ## 0x05 ~ Using preprocessor DEBUG macros

+> **Everyone knows that debugging is twice as hard as writing a program in the first place.
+So if you're as clever as you can be when you write it, how will you ever debug it?** ― *Brian W. Kernighan*

 You can improve the performance of your program by using what we call preprocessor macros
 ```c
 #include <unistd.h>